-ProVascularMD has four amputation prevention centers in Los Angeles and Southern California.
+ProVascularMD performs amputation prevention treatment in Los Angeles & Southern California.
 We’ve made it our mission to do everything we can to prevent all but the most necessary amputations.
 Visit our amputation prevention treatment centers in Los Angeles & Southern California for more information!

 In the rest of this article, we dive deep into the current state of vascular-related amputation in the United States, and the prominent role that vascular care plays in amputation prevention.
 Read on to learn more.